jimmyKodar/Tetris/DEV_JOURNAL.md

 ## Whats next?

 - GREAT TIME PROBLEM: Made a new branch because i realised timing is fundamentally messed up.
 I need to redo al lthe timing logic with "requestAnimationFrame()" instead.
+THIS IS NOW DONE.
 - SIDEMOVMENT:
   - if you move sidways you can intersect with frozen blocks if the collision is corner vs corner.
 - Add block rotation